daizutabi/mkapi/docs/examples/google_style.md

 !!! note
     Although you can write the docstring for class in the `__init__()` function, the attribute inspection only works when you write it as a class level docstring.

+!!! warning
+    In a future version, properties are moved to the Attribute section.

 ## Method